 Couscous and Quinoa is a great plant based protein and is very easy to prepare.

-Couscous and Quinoa are gluten free.
+Quinoa are gluten free.

 Quinoa is higher in fiber than most grains.